About

 As a result, only a few labs worldwide can perform such tests.

-The aim of our project is to develop a new, low-cost way of measuring short-lived radicals in the atmosphere that can be easily implemented and deployed worldwide.
+RADICAL has developed a new, low-cost way of measuring short-lived radicals in the atmosphere that can be easily implemented and deployed worldwide.

 AIR QUALITY IMPACT

-The World Health Organization (WHO) has described air pollution as the single biggest environmental health risk, with an estimated 400,000 premature deaths in Europe attributable to poor air quality every year.
+The World Health Organization (WHO) has described air pollution as the ‘ single biggest environmental health risk’, with an estimated 400,000 premature deaths in Europe attributable to poor air quality every year.

 Short-lived atmospheric radicals are thought to play a key intermediary role in air quality cycles, and by directly monitoring the concentration of these radicals at local, regional and global scales, scientists will have a much greater ability to predict and control air quality to enable a better quality of life for citizens.